Skip to content

 How to run it

-• Give each young person, pair or small group a Pressure Postcard.
+1. Give each young person, pair or small group one Pressure Postcard.

-• Then ask them to complete the second prompt: “What could you say, think or do?”
+4. Ask them to complete “What could you say, think or do?”
+They can write:

-• Finish by linking the activity back to real life.
-Explain that pressure does not always look obvious.
-It can show up through jokes, group behaviour, curiosity, messages online or someone trying to make a risky choice sound normal.
+6. Finish by explaining that pressure is not always easy to spot.
+It can appear through jokes, group behaviour, online messages, curiosity or attempts to make a risky choice seem normal.

 Discussion prompts